 Moraine Lake is the absolute jewel of the Canadian Rockies, and is a must see on any visit to Lake Louise.
 There are also endless hikes to explore once you’ve arrived!

 2020 is an interesting time, so the logistics for Moraine Lake are still complicated.
 Arrive super early or later in the evening for the easiest access.
 Shuttle buses aren’t running currently and the road closes once the parking lot is full.
 Here is our most up to date Moraine Lake planning guide.

 Things to do in Lake Louise in Winter

-We’ve already written our list of top 10 things to do in Lake Louise in Winter, but there’s a short version here as well!
+We’ve already written our massive list of the top `41 things to do in Lake Louise in Winter`, but there’s a short version here as well!

 Hike to the back of Lake Louise and you’ll find a bright blue frozen waterfall that’s very popular for ice climbing.
 We’ve never done it here ourselves, but there’s virtually always someone climbing there in winter!

 Cross country skiing across Lake Louise in Winter is one of our favourite things to do.
 It’s a great place to learn, as the trail is completely flat, and it’s not too long for people that aren’t interested in skiing for miles and miles!
 Finally, don’t forget that you actually get to ski across a frozen lake!

 It goes without saying that Lake Louise is one of the best skiing destinations in the world.
 The snow is fluffy, the terrain is wild, and there are more tree runs than you can shake a stick at.
 If you haven’t skied at Lake Louise before, trust me, you need to go and check it out!

 On top of that, the food and facilities there are excellent, and there are a number of great events each winter, like the Torchlight dinner!
 Stay at the Fairmont, head up to the top of the gondola, ski down in the dark, and finish the night with a huge buffet and a dance.